gaelrenoux/tranzactio/README.md

 ### Imports

 Most of the time, you will need to import two packages.
-The first is `io.github.gaelrenoux.tranzactio._` and contains Tranzactio's generic classes.
+The first is `io.github.gaelrenoux.tranzactio._` and contains Tranzactio's generic classes, like `DbException`.

-The second one is specific to a library, and contains the associated elements.
-The names of most elements in those packages are the same in each package, for instance the `tzio` function, or the `Connection` and `Database` classes.
-The package is always named after the library it is used with, e.g.:
+The second one is specific to the DB-library you are using.
+The names of most entities are the same for each DB-library: for instance, you'll always have the `tzio` function, or the `Connection` and `Database` classes.
+The package is always named after the DB-library it is used with, e.g.:
 - `io.github.gaelrenoux.tranzactio.doobie._`
 - `io.github.gaelrenoux.tranzactio.anorm._`